 Some people claim that music helps them focus on their work, and sometimes, it might really be true.

 For example, some highly skilled surgeons famously listen to rock classics in the operating room, and athletes and manual workers feel upbeat music increases their endurance and energy.

 Artists may get a creative boost from this classical piece, and designers frequently blast their favorite tunes while working.
 But it doesn’t work for everyone.

-Specifically, how much music puts you in the zone or distracts you depends on:
+Specifically, how much music puts you in the zone depends on:

 - Your line of work